 Uber changed the ride-hailing scene when it launched in 2009.
 But the company has been plagued by a series of scandals and lawsuits, and these apps are stepping in to reestablish taxiing as a convenient service that doesn’t serve the user at the expense of the law.

-mytaxi operates primarily in Germany, but is quickly growing its international fleet.
+Free Now (previously mytaxi) started in Germany, but has quickly grown its European fleet.
 The app is comparable to other apps but with a slightly clunkier user interface, each taxi driver is licensed, and you won’t be subjected to surge pricing when you really need a ride.
 Pay for trips within the app, and consolidate company travel for your business.
-When your ride is over, you can rate the driver and save your favourites.
+When your ride is over, you can rate the driver and save your favorites.